npololnskii/devops-task/helm-repo/README.md

 Contains terraform code to spin up secure s3 bucket for helm repository.

-Bucket has versioning, server side encryption and logging enbled.
+Bucket has versioning, server side encryption and logging enabled.

 You can provide list of IAM entities as rw_access_iam_arns var which will have RW permissions for bucket entries.